Boris Godunov: Early years

+Boris was the son of Feodor Ivanovich Godunov "Krivoy" (lit. 'the one-eyed', died c.
+1568–1570) and his wife Stepanida Ivanovna.
+His older brother Vasily died young and without issue.
+There is a version according to which the Godunovs were descended from the Tatar murza Chet, who came to Russia in 1330 during the reign of Ivan Kalita.
+This version was included in later editions of the 16th-century Gosudarev Rodoslovets, but historians have raised doubts about this version of Godunov's ancestry due to various chronological and genealogical issues.

 Godunov's career began at the court of Ivan the Terrible.
 He is mentioned in 1570 for taking part in the Serpeisk campaign as an archer of the guard.
 The following year he became an oprichnik – a member of Ivan's personal guard and secret police.
-In 1570/1571, Godunov strengthened his position at court by his marriage to Maria Grigorievna Skuratova-Belskaya, the daughter of Malyuta Skuratov-Belskiy, head of the oprichniks.
+In 1570–1571, Godunov strengthened his position at court by his marriage to Maria Grigorievna Skuratova-Belskaya, the daughter of Malyuta Skuratov-Belskiy, head of the oprichniki.

-In 1580, the Tsar chose Boris Godunov's sister Irina Godunova (1557–1603) to be the wife of his second son and eventual heir, Feodor Ivanovich (1557–1598).
+In 1580, Ivan chose Boris Godunov's sister Irina Godunova (1557–1603) to be the wife of his second son and eventual heir, Feodor Ivanovich (1557–1598).
 On this occasion, Godunov was promoted to the rank of boyar.
-On 15 November 1581, Godunov was present when the Tsar murdered his own eldest son, the crown prince Ivan.
-Godunov tried to intervene but received blows from the Tsar's sceptre.
-The elder Ivan immediately repented, and Godunov rushed to get help for the Tsarevich, who died four days later.
+On 15 November 1581, Godunov was present when Ivan murdered his own eldest son, Tsarevich Ivan.
+Godunov tried to intervene but received blows from the tsar's sceptre.
+The elder Ivan immediately repented, and Godunov rushed to get help for the tsarevich, who died four days later.